opendexnetwork/opendex.network/BOLD-04.md

 # BOLD #4: Swap Protocol

-Once an order match is found on the taker order book, the following swap procedure is expected instantiate.
+Once an order match is found on the taker order book, a swap procedure is expected to execute.
 The following is the protocol happy flow:

 1. Taker finds a match
 2. Taker creates the private `r_preimage` and the public `r_hash` for the atomic swap